koumudhi0415/data-analyst-koumudhi/README.md

 **Project Title**
-Implementing Data Analytic Platform for Council Voting Records
+Implementing Data Analytic Platform for Council Voting Records in AWS

 **Objective**
 The goal of this project is to develop a comprehensive data analytic platform using AWS to manage, analyze, and visualize the Council Voting Records dataset from the City of Vancouver.
 This platform will enable efficient data handling and provide valuable insights into council voting patterns, facilitating informed decision-making and transparency.